 In this technological age, it’s also important to remember that fraud is about people as much as it’s about AI and machine learning.
 Someone must press that button at the start, and someone must be a victim at the end.

-If you’re interested in more insights from industry insiders and thought leaders, check out one of our interviews from our Fintech Spotlight Interview series below.
+Or, if you’re interested in insights from other industry insiders and thought leaders, check out one of our interviews from our Fintech Spotlight Interview series below.

 - Jinisha Bhatt, financial crime investigator